ParallelMaths/parallel/pages/9-30-mathematical-plaques.md

 I drew up a 13 by 13 grid, so I could input all the information above.
 From (1), we know Turkey and Mexico finished above Italy and New Zealand, so the Turkey and Mexico columns had ticks where they crossed the Italy and New Zealand rows.

-I then tallied up all ticks and crosses and ever team had at least one cross, except Russia, so ever team finished below another team, except presumably Russia.
+I then tallied up all ticks and crosses and every team had at least one cross, except Russia, so every team finished below another team, except presumably Russia.
 :::

 ::: problem id=8_2 marks=2